 if you are interested in Mindfulness please click here to read how it can help you

 There is also growing interest in Acceptance Commitment Therapy (ACT).
-IF you would like to know more, please click here for details.
+I you would like to know more, please contact us for details.